Ontica/Empiria.FinancialAccounting/FinancialConcepts/README.md

-﻿# Empiria Financial Accounting Rules Module
+﻿# Empiria Financial Concepts Module

-This module provides services that manage financial accounting rules.
+This module provides services that manage financial concepts and their grouping rules.

 ## License